So today is my 15th Oggsday. I’ve been a member of discogs.com for a decade and a half.

 As for the next few years, speaking personally?

 There are three boxes of unprocessed media left in the basement archives — not counting another collection that arrived recently.
 I’ll probably even put a few items up for sale soon.
 And someday, oh!
-Someday I might get to rediscover my personal core CD collection.
-There remain untold treasures of old material left to rediscover, and there will always be new music released.
+Someday I might get to catalogue my personal core CD collection.
+There remain untold treasures of old material left to unearth, and there will always be new music released.
 Discogs drives and feeds this hunger in equal measures.

 Oh, one last thing from the past five years: I’ve since met fellow oggers in real life.
 Hi!